agilmore2/opendcs/docs/source/legacy-decoding-guide.rst

 2. a *statement* containing a sequence of format operations.

 Within a statement, the format operations are separated from each other by commas.
-You enter format statements within the Decoding Script Edit Dialog, described in section 5.1.1.
+You enter format statements within the :ref:`decoding-scripts<Decoding Script Edit Dialog>`.

 Execution of Format Statements
 ------------------------------